 For all of these interactions, having the “context” of what am I doing when I need to be identifying this thing or having the conversation is important.
 As I mentioned earlier, eLearning courses are already a bit out of context.
 The more realism you can put in the course, the better.

 Use real images and sounds: Jennifer gave the example of a troubleshooting course that uses the real alarm sound workers hear in their building.
 This is a strategy we use frequently in our courses: use real images and sounds that will anchor to what learners already experience.

 Only include realistic pressures, not false ones: In Jennifer’s words: “If there is not really a time limit, don’t use a timer.
 Just adding obstacles for “fake stress” makes the interaction seem dumb.
 Learners already have enough problems as it is!”

-Scaffold interactions from basic to complex: In a recent curriculum design Jennifer completed for Roche Diagnostics, Jennifer designed the first activity to be very directed; learners were guided through each step and phase.
+Scaffold interactions from basic to complex: In a recent curriculum design Jennifer completed for a medical device client, Jennifer designed the first activity to be very directed; learners were guided through each step and phase.
 After completing the intro course, learners are directed to a flashcard app where they can practice the knowledge and memorize the concepts and terms through repetition.
 When learners finally attend face-to-face training with an instructor, they are asked to label and point out parts of a product to show they know how to do it.

 Above all, Jennifer says to think through the learning objectives when creating interactions:

 If my objective is to “identify,” then that is going to be one kind of interaction.
 If the objective is “demonstrating the ability to do something,” then I’m going to want to practice doing that thing and demonstrate it in a few different ways.
 For a “Believe” interaction, the goal should be to challenge or change current assumptions.
 The type of each interaction will depend on how high you are going up on Bloom’s Taxonomy.